intel/intel-inb-manageability/README.md

 # inbm-v5

+Prerequisite for development: install Earthly.
+See https://earthly.dev/get-earthly.

+To run lint checks:
+* Run: `earthly +lint`

+To build:
+* Run: `earthly +build`

-To generate protobuf:
+To run tests:

-* Install `buf` tool.
-See https://buf.build/docs/cli/installation/
-* Run: `buf generate`
+* Run: `earthly +test`

 To run server:

-* Run: `go run ./cmd/inbd -s /tmp/inbd.sock`
+* Run: `./build/inbd -s /tmp/inbd.sock`

 This will wait for a client connection on `/tmp/inbd.sock`.

 To run client:

-* Run: `go run ./cmd/inbc --socket /tmp/inbd.sock sota --mode full`
+* Run: `./build/inbc --socket /tmp/inbd.sock sota --mode full`

 (Should respond with 501-Not Implemented)

 This will connect to the server `inbd` via `/tmp/inbd.sock` and send a simple gRPC query.

 To run server as a service:
-* Build the inbd binary: `make inbd`
+* Build `inbd` -- see above.
-* Copy the binary to /usr/bin: `cp output/inbd /usr/bin`
+* Copy the binary to /usr/bin: `cp ./build/inbd /usr/bin`
-* Copy the service file to systemd folder: `cp configs/systemd/inbd.service /lib/systemd/system/inbd.service'
+* Copy the service file to systemd folder: `cp configs/systemd/inbd.service /lib/systemd/system/inbd.service`
 * Start the service: `systemctl start inbd`
 * Check the service's log: `journalctl -fu inbd`
 * To start inbd automatically on system boot: `systemctl enable inbd`